Table of Contents

 A customer can immediately search for suitable software in this online store and buy it for their business.
 They can also use the Marketplace’s one-click deployment and launch the required software by paying only for their use.

-Yellow Tail Tech’s Cloud for Jobs Program was created to prepare you to contribute to an organization’s cloud computing initiatives as a soon-to-be AWS Cloud DevOps Engineer.
+Yellow Tail Tech’s Cloud For Jobs 2.0 Program was created to prepare you to contribute to an organization’s cloud computing initiatives as a soon-to-be AWS Cloud DevOps Engineer.
 You will learn how to develop automatable and repeatable deployments of apps, networks, and systems on the AWS platform in this program.

 After completing your internship, you will be able to: